sourcehut-mirrors/chawan/doc/troubleshooting.md

 Unfortunately, mandoc passes us the formatted document as a *file*, which Chawan reasonably interprets as plain text without formatting.

-At this point you have two options:
+At this point, you have two options:

 * `export PAGER='cha -T text/x-ansi'` and see that man suddenly works as expected.